Rodemfr/MicronetToNMEA/README.md

 3.3V <-- 3.3V
 ```

 Nothing is to be done on the SW side wether a GNSS is connected or not.
 If the GNSS is connected, it must however be configured to output a NMEA stream at 34800 baud.
 I use a Ublox NEO-M8N.
 Neo-M8N can be configured to output a NMEA stream at this baudrate by using U-Center software from U-Blox.
+If you order a U-Blox GNSS, check that your board has flash memory connected to the GPS to be able to save GNSS configuration once for all.

 If you want to use a different MCU board and/or pinout, you have to edit the related define statements at the beginning of the BoardConfig.h file.